 Where to stay in Grand Junction?

 We stayed in Days Inn by Wyndham Grand Junction, and we can recommend it.
 But it wasn’t in the center.
 There is a wide selection of accommodation also in downtown.
 So check the best deals below.

 Day 7 Colorado Road Trip – Rattlesnake Arches Trail

 We recommend a less known place for this day.
 Colorado’s hidden gem – Rattlesnake Arches Trail.
 It is located close to the Colorado National Monument but very difficult to access.
 It requires a 14-mile round trip hike from the Pollack Bench trailhead.
 Or by the Black Ridge access roads, which offers a shorter hike (6,2 miles go and back), but a challenging drive accessible only for 4×4 cars and experienced drivers.

 This place offers the second-largest concentration of arches in the United States after Utah.
 Rattlesnake Canyon is amazing.
 We wrote a detailed article about this trek.
 Please read it to see if this is the hike for you.
 And make your own decisions.

 If for some reason you cannot or do not want to go to Rattlesnake Arches, you can go hiking in the Colorado National Monument, explore the Grand Junction area, or go earlier to the South Rim of the Grand Canyon of the Gunnison.
 You can adapt your Colorado itinerary for a longer stay in Denver, the Rocky Mountain, or any other place of your choice.

 Day 8 Colorado Road Trip – South Rim of Black Canyon of the Gunnison National Park

 From Grand Junction to South Rim Visitor Center in Blac Canyon of the Gunnison National Park you have 75 miles and about 1 hour 30 minutes of driving via US-50 E.

 South Rim Road Drive

-In this Colorado Itinerary, we suggest stay one day in the Park.
+In this Colorado Itinerary, we suggest staying one day in the Park.
 It’s remote, not too crowded, and beautiful.
 So don’t forget to pack your lunch and water for a day.
 At the rim, you are 8,000 feet (2,500m) above sea level.
 So, take precautions, drink plenty of water, use sun protection.
 It can get windy, so don’t forget to bring a warm sweatshirt.